 Decisions must utilize conscious beliefs to be logical.
 Here, thought comes before action, and time is taken to seek counsel, deliberate and discuss information objectively — pushing subconsciousness aside and utilizing past lessons.

 Values-based decisions require digging deeper than logic, forming your own individual beliefs and values with which to evaluate choices.
 Instead of basing decisions from past experiences, values-based choices focus on the future you hope to create — whether alone or in a team.

-Here, the focus is neither on evaluating past experiences or future goals, but on the present moment — accepting what “is” and using mindfulness to evaluate a choice without the biases of beliefs, values, prior situations or future goals.
+Here, the focus is neither on evaluating past experiences nor future goals, but at the present moment — accepting what “is” and using mindfulness to evaluate a choice without the biases of beliefs, values, prior situations or future goals.

 Unlike the definitive solutions found in intuition-based decisions, inspiration-based decisions represent an ongoing state of “flow” deriving from the soul itself.
-Values and intuitions lead to inspiration, empowering you to fulfil your purpose.
+Values and intuitions lead to inspiration, empowering you to fulfill your purpose.